jorjiemw/portfolio/Pitching_Mechanics/README.md

 The strongest relationships with pitch velocity were observed in:

-- Forearm segment power
+- Forearm segment power (r ≈ 0.69)
-- Upper arm segment power
+- Upper arm segment power (r ≈ 0.66)
-- Thorax (trunk) segment power
+- Thorax (trunk) segment power (r ≈ 0.63)
+- Shoulder energy transfer (r ≈ 0.52)

+These relationships were consistently stronger than those observed for force production or segmental velocity.

 This indicates that pitch velocity is more strongly associated with how efficiently energy is transferred through the kinetic chain than with how much force is generated.